wework/freeze-tag/README.md

 # FreezeTag

+Howdy,

-The defacto tagging library for almost every Ruby on Rails project is the excellent [Acts As Taggable On Gem](https://github.com/mbleigh/acts-as-taggable-on) which provides a simple interface for polymorphic tagging of your models.
+The de facto tagging library for almost every Ruby on Rails project has been [Acts As Taggable On Gem](https://github.com/mbleigh/acts-as-taggable-on) which provides a simple interface for polymorphic tagging of your models.

-This library has some drawbacks, though, namely an object is either tagged as something or not.

-This library will preserve tags in perpetuity, allowing you to observe what objects were previously tagged as and review the tagging events to derive any current tags.
+As excellent and useful as ActsAsTaggable is, this library is attempt to reconcile some shortcomings:

+1. Freeze tag allows for a more "stateless" approach to tagging.

+Tags are never deleted, instead they have an "ended_at" column, which can be updated to make them active or inactive.

+2. The associations are more simple.

+Tags are held in a single table which holds the content of the tag (its name) and the association back to the model instance its attached to.
+This has some advantages including simpler querying, joining, etc., but obviously drawbacks as well.

 ## Installation